paulfioravanti/steno-dictionaries/src/command/application/README.md

 For Plover itself, because no steno strokes are going to be listened for if it is not activated already, a stroke can only be used to bring it, and all its other windows, to the front.
-Hence, the `focus-application.scpt` script is used for it.

-1Password, Activity Monitor, Dash, and Keybase required both activation _and_ focus, so the `activate-and-focus-application.scpt` script is used for them.
+1Password, Activity Monitor, Dash, and Keybase required both activation _and_ focus.

-The rest of the applications are able to use the very straightforward `activate-application.scpt` script.
+The rest of the applications are able to just be activated in a straightforward way.

 [AppleScript]: https://en.wikipedia.org/wiki/AppleScript
 [`command-applications.json`]: ../../../dictionaries/command/command-applications.json